smockle-archive/close-on-left/README.md

+close-on-left
+===
-Positions the close button on the left side of tabs.
+An [AtomEditor](https://atom.io) package which positions the close button on the left side of tabs.